benlaro0214/RV-01-chatbot-with-voice-recognition/README.md

  * json

 ## Usage
-Install the required packages by running pip install -r requirements.txt in the command line.
+* Install the required packages by running pip install -r requirements.txt in the command line.
-Open the terminal and navigate to the directory containing the script file.
+* Open the terminal and navigate to the directory containing the script file.
-Run the script by typing python chatbot.py in the command line.
+* Run the script by typing python chatbot.py in the command line.
-The chatbot will start listening to your voice input through your microphone.
+* The chatbot will start listening to your voice input through your microphone.
-Say something and wait for the chatbot to respond.
+* Say something and wait for the chatbot to respond.
-The chatbot will continue running until you stop the script manually.
+* The chatbot will continue running until you stop the script manually.

+## JSON file

+The JSON file contains rule-based responses to specific user inputs or patterns.

+In this case, it's synthax is the following;

+{
+    "pattern": "what is your name",
+    "response": "My name is Ar-vee O one."
+}

+It will wait until it hears the pattern (A question) and will provide a response.
+However, in order to make it more functional, a "type" field indicating that they are command responses that trigger specific actions, such as opening or closing applications.

+for example;

+{
+    "pattern": "open file browser",
+    "response": "cmd:gnome-terminal -- mc &",
+    "type": "cmd"

+},

+The response, has the prefix of "cmd:", indicating that the response is to be executed in a CLI.
+This gives the advantage of having the chatbot being able to start many applications and scripts.

 ## Functions
 **recognize_speech()**